usox/hackmock/README.md

 [![Build Status](https://travis-ci.org/usox/hackmock.svg?branch=master)](https://travis-ci.org/usox/hackmock)

-# HackMock - in development...
+# HackMock

 Creating mock objects for hacklang - yes, seriously.

-It's strongly recommended not to use this in any sort of production environment.
+## Note

+Due to the use of `eval`, hackmock may stop working in future hhvm versions.

 ## What works?
 - Strict mode
-- Creating mocks of interfaces
+- Creating mocks of interfaces and concrete classes
 - Defining basic method expectations (parameter validation, return value definition)

 ## What does not work?
-- Everything else.

-## But I want to try
-Ok.
+- Everything else, especially rare and/or untested cases involving generics, etc.

 ```php
 use function Usox\HackMock\{mock, prospect};